shansekai/node-whatsapp-bot/README.md

 ## Things needed

--   A server with a LTS version of Node.Js
+- A server with a LTS version of Node.
+Js
 - WhatsApp account already logged in on a smartphone

 ## Usage guide